vsouza/awesome-ios/README.md

 * [Ciao](https://github.com/AlTavares/Ciao) - Publish and discover services using mDNS(Bonjour, Zeroconf).
 * [PerfectAPIClient](https://github.com/SvenTiigi/PerfectAPIClient) - An API Client based on a network abstraction layer for the Perfect Server-Side Swift Framework
 * [Bamboots](https://github.com/mmoaay/Bamboots) - Bamboots is a network request framework based on Alamofire, aiming at making network request easier for business development
+* [MultiPeer](https://github.com/dingwilson/MultiPeer) - An easy-to-use wrapper for the MultipeerConnectivity framework for automatic offline data transmission between devices

 #### Email